jhu99/scbean/README.md

 [![Documentation Status](https://readthedocs.org/projects/vipcca/badge/?version=latest)](https://vipcca.readthedocs.io/en/latest/?badge=latest)
 ![PyPI](https://img.shields.io/pypi/v/scbean?color=blue)

 Variational inference of probabilistic canonical correlation analysis (VIPCCA) was implemented in a python package scbean, providing a range of single-cell data analysis including dimension reduction, remvoing batch-effects, transfer well-annotated celltype labels from scRNA-seq onto scATAC-seq cells by learning from the integrated data.
 It's efficient and scalable for large-scale datasets with more than 1 million cells.
 We will also provide more fundamental analyses for multi-modal data and spatial resoved transcriptomics in the future.
-The output can be easily used for downstream data analyses such as clustering, identification of cell subpopulations, differential genen expression, visualization using either Seurat or Scanpy.
+The output can be easily used for downstream data analyses such as clustering, identification of cell subpopulations, differential genen expression, visualization using either [Seurat](https://satijalab.org/seurat/) or [Scanpy](https://scanpy-tutorials.readthedocs.io).

 ### Create conda environment
-For more information about conda environment, see this [tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html).
+For more information about how to manage conda environment, please see its [documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html).
 ```shell
 $ conda create -n scbean python=3.8
 $ conda activate scbean